What Is a Backup Offer in Real Estate?

 Technically, yes.
 Buyers can submit backup offers on multiple properties, but they should carefully manage their commitments.
 Once a backup offer is accepted, it may limit your ability to make offers elsewhere, depending on the terms.
 Again, this is where real estate expertise becomes invaluable.

-How to Strengthen a Backup Offer
+How to Strengthen a Backup Offer?

 Just because you’re in second place doesn’t mean you can’t win the race.
 To improve your chances: